-(-) unplanned Outage capacity for thermal Generation Resources is calculated based on the 99th percentile of unplanned Outages for the peak load hours of the same season in the preceding 3 years
+Unplanned Outage capacity for thermal Generation Resources, represented by a probabilistic distribution based on actual performance in the preceding three years

-(-) long term Load forecast is determined for the study years based on the 50th percentile of the historical load profile, smoothed using a rolling 7-day average.
+Load forecast for the next 60 months, represented by a probabilistic distribution based on the latest ERCOT-Adjusted long-term load forecast report and the weather data in the preceding 15 years.

+Installed and planned Energy Storage Resource (ESR) capacity contribution, determined as the percentage of total installed and planned ESR capacity listed in the chart below.

 Historical Resource Planned Outages are also considered when determining the Maximum Daily Resource Planned Outage Capacity for thermal Generation Resources.

-The calculation of summer Maximum Daily Resource Planned Outage Capacity values for thermal Generation Resources described in equation 2.1 should not exceed 105% of the historical maximum Resource Planned Outage Capacity of thermal Generation Resources from the previous three summer seasons, and the calculation of the winter Maximum Daily Resource Planned Outage Capacity values for thermal Generation Resources should not exceed 105% of the historical maximum Resource Planned Outage Capacity of thermal Generation Resources from the previous three winter seasons.
+ERCOT will use the Maximum Daily Resource Planned Outage Capacity determined for the first future year for all subsequent years in the future 60 months and will assess the associated risk.

+The average Maximum Daily Resource Planned Outage Capacity should be equal to or greater than 2500 MW for the summer months and 5000 MW for the winter months.
 Summer months are June, July, and August; winter months are December, January, and February.

 Maximum Daily Resource Planned Outage Capacity for Intermittent Renewable Resources (IRR)

-Maximum Daily Resource Planned Outage Capacity for IRRs is calculated based on 105% of the historical maximum Resource Planned Outages for IRRs from the previous three years.
+Maximum Daily Resource Planned Outage Capacity for IRRs is calculated as 110% of the historical maximum Resource Planned Outages for IRRs from the previous three years.

+Maximum Daily Resource Planned Outage Capacity for Energy Storage Resources (ESRs)

+Maximum Daily Resource Planned Outage Capacity for ESRs is calculated as 110% of the historical maximum Resource Planned Outages for ESRs from the previous three years.

 Resource Planned Outage Plan Review for Other Resources